 They gossip about others

-If your boss talks with you about other coworkers behind their backs, it’s likely they're talking about you with others, too.
+If your boss talks with you about other coworkers behind their backs, they're likely talking about you with others, too.
+This is once again another red flag.

 So, while it might feel like you're two friends gossiping over coffee, chances are that your manager just likes to gossip and find fault with others.